b4winckler/vim-angry/README.markdown

 ## Examples

-Counts are supported, so e.g. `d3aa` will turn
+Counts are supported, so e.g. `d3aa` with the cursor on the first argument will turn

     function(a, 33, Rstyle="calls, with commas inside strings, are OK")